DevExpress/devextreme-documentation/api-reference/10 UI Components/dxRangeSelector/1 Configuration/chart/seriesTemplate/seriesTemplate.md

         ...
     ]

 If you define a data source in this manner, set the argument and value fields using the **argumentField** and **valueField** properties of the **commonSeriesSettings** configuration object (for all series at once).
 Then, define a template for the series using the **seriesTemplate** configuration object.
-Within this object, set the data source field that specifies the series name to the **nameField** option.
+Within this object, set the data source field that specifies the series name to the **nameField** property.

 If you need to specify individual values for the properties of a particular series, assign a callback function to the **customizeSeries** property of the **seriesTemplate** object.